 - Vessels must have a permit to fish for, retain, possess, or sell Atlantic bluefin tuna and must report landings of all bluefin tuna.
 They can only sell to permitted dealers.

 - Management also regulates trade of Atlantic bluefin tuna – all fish dealers purchasing regulated Atlantic tunas from vessels holding an Atlantic tunas permit or an Atlantic Highly Migratory Species permit must obtain an Atlantic tunas dealer permit.
-An International Trade Permit is required for the international trade of all fresh or frozen bluefin tunas.
+An International Trade Permit is required for the international trade of all bluefin tuna.

 - NOAA Fisheries monitors the bluefin tuna fishery and has the authority to take in-season actions (such as closing fisheries and adjusting retention limits) to ensure available quotas are not exceeded or to enhance scientific data collection from, and fishing opportunities in, all geographic areas.

-- Federal management for Atlantic tunas apply to state waters as well, except in Maine, Connecticut, and Mississippi; NOAA Fisheries periodically reviews these states’ regulations to make sure they’re consistent with federal regulations.
+- Federal management for Atlantic tunas applies to state waters as well, except in Maine, Connecticut, and Mississippi.
+NOAA Fisheries periodically reviews these states' regulations to make sure they're consistent with federal regulations.

-Over half the global catch comes from the eastern and western Atlantic Ocean.
-ICCAT implemented harvest quotas for the western stock in 1982, and since then total western Atlantic catch has been relatively stable.
-U.S. commercial and recreational fishermen caught 884 metric tons of bluefin tuna (landings and dead discards) from the Atlantic and Gulf of Mexico in 2011.
-U.S. catch comprised 45 percent of total western Atlantic bluefin tuna catch and 7.5 percent of Atlantic-wide bluefin tuna catch (including the Mediterranean Sea).
+More than half the global catch of bluefin tuna comes from the eastern and western Atlantic Ocean.
+ICCAT implemented harvest quotas for the western Atlantic bluefin tuna stock in 1982, and since then catch has been relatively stable.
+U.S. commercial and recreational fishermen caught 915 metric tons of bluefin tuna (landings and dead discards) from the Atlantic and Gulf of Mexico in 2012.
+U.S. catch comprised 52 percent of total western Atlantic bluefin tuna catch and 7.3 percent of Atlantic-wide bluefin tuna catch (including the Mediterranean Sea) in 2012.

-Ex-vessel prices (the price fishermen receive for their catch) for bluefin tuna have risen by over 50 percent since 2003.
+Ex-vessel prices (the price fishermen receive for their catch) for bluefin tuna have risen by more than 50 percent since 2003.
 The ex-vessel price depends on a number of factors, including the quality of the fish (e.g., freshness, fat content, method of storage), the weight of the fish, the supply of fish, and consumer demand.
-Specifically, bluefin prices are influenced by many factors, including market supply and the Japanese yen / U.S. dollar exchange rate.
-In 2011, the annual ex-vessel revenue for the fishery was $10.7 million and $5 million, respectively.
+Specifically, bluefin prices are influenced by many factors, including market supply and the Japanese yen/U.S. dollar exchange rate.
+In 2012 and 2013, the annual ex-vessel revenue for the fishery was $10.7 million and $5 million, respectively.

 Over half of U.S. Atlantic bluefin catch is exported, mainly to the sushi markets in Japan.
 Exports of Atlantic bluefin tuna generally increase when commercial landings increase; domestic consumption of U.S. landings of Atlantic bluefin remain fairly constant from year to year.

 Recreationally caught Atlantic tunas may not be sold.
 Bluefin tuna must be larger than 27 inches to be retained.
 Depending on the recreational fishery, there is also a limit on the maximum size of bluefin that can be retained and a limit on the amount fishermen can keep per fishing trip.
 Regulations do not allow recreationally caught bluefin tuna to be retained in the Gulf of Mexico, an important spawning area for the species.
 All released bluefin tuna must be released in a manner that will maximize its survival, and without removing the fish from the water.
-For the latest information on current retention limits, see www.hmspermits.gov.
+For the latest information on current retention limits, visit the NOAA Fisheries HMS Permit Shop.